-Cases that do not meet the specified criteria for payment under the LTCH PPS are paid an amount comparable to Medicare's IPPS rate for the same type of case, including any applicable outlier payments, or 100 percent of the cost of the case, whichever is lower.8 For cost reporting periods starting in fiscal years 2016 through 2019, cases that did not meet the specified criteria received a blended rate of one-half the standard LTCH payment and one-half the site-neutral payment.
-For cost reporting periods starting in fiscal year 2020, these cases receive 100 percent of the site-neutral payment rate.
+Cases that do not meet the specified criteria for payment under the LTCH PPS are paid an amount comparable to Medicare's IPPS rate for the same type of case, including any applicable outlier payments, or 100 percent of the cost of the case, whichever is lower.8 (See the text box at the top of page one describing how this policy has been waived for the duration of the COVID-19 public health emergency.)

 High-cost outliers-LTCHs are paid outlier payments for site-neutral cases that are extraordinarily costly.
 Site-neutral high-cost outlier cases are identified by comparing their costs to a threshold that equals the site-neutral payment amount plus the IPPS fixed loss amount.
-In 2022, the IPPS fixed loss amount is \$30,988.
+In 2023, the IPPS fixed loss amount is \$38,859.
 Medicare pays 80 percent of the LTCHs' costs above the threshold.
 High-cost outlier payments are funded by reducing the payment amount for cases paid under the site-neutral rate by 5.1 percent.